nabiha-aziz/nabiha-aziz/README.md

 Sitting in a chair all day (going on walks every now and then is key!) and a dull office environment.

 ### Are you open to mentoring others?
 On what topics?
-I would love to mentor others in UX/UI design!
+I would love to teach others about visual design.
+This topic covers how the aesthetic of a screen can make or break the users initial impression of your product.
+I would teach others how to create the correct balance of typography, colours, spacing, and images - and how these elements all need to work together to create a beautiful product.

 ### Are you looking to be mentored?
 On what topics?
-There are so many topics I would love to advance in: back end development and databases in particular.
+There are so many topics I would love to advance in: back end development is a particular topic I would like to learn more about.
+I find that since I work so closely with developers, having an understanding of their work makes me a better teammate and a better designer.

 ### Technologies you like / dislike?
-I’m not too picky technology-wise, but I really like Figma and Adobe XD in terms of UX/UI technology.
+There are so many wonderful technologies out there.
+My favourite prototyping technology is Figma, and my favourite visual art technology is procreate!

 ## Other thoughts

-I seem quiet but I would love to chat!
-Feel free to send me a message :)
+Feel free to reach out as I would love to chat!
+Send me a message :)